MarcosCobena/GoTo/README.md

 Exactly!
 It "copies" the input value in X right into Y, that simple.

+You can start immediately writting programs from your browser with [GoTo Studio](https://gotoide.azurewebsites.net/).

 What are you able to write with the [language](https://github.com/MarcosCobena/GoTo/wiki/Language)?